-Dr. Zhu's major academic publications include "A University Course of Chinese Calligraphy" (Fudan University Press, 1985) as editor-inchief; "The Shuowen Jiezi, the Dawn of Studies of the Ancient Characters" (Fudan University Press, 1999); "Labour Structure vs Education" (Caijiang Official Publication of BFA Annual Conference 2013); and "A Study of Chinese Calligraphy" (GALE - A Cengage Company and Foreign Language Teaching and Research Press, 2019).
+Dr. Zhu's major academic publications include "A University Course of Chinese Calligraphy" (Fudan University Press, 1985) as editor-in-chief; "The Shuowen Jiezi, the Dawn of Studies of the Ancient Characters" (Fudan University Press, 1999); "Labour Structure vs Education" (Caijiang Official Publication of BFA Annual Conference 2013); and "A Study of Chinese Calligraphy" (GALE - A Cengage Company and Foreign Language Teaching and Research Press, 2019).

-Ms. Sumeng Cao, aged 36, is an executive Director of the Company responsible for setting up the strategic and business development plan and operations of the Company in relation to marketing, recruitment and business channels.
+Ms. Sumeng Cao, aged 37, is an executive Director of the Company responsible for setting up the strategic and business development plan and operations of the Company in relation to marketing, recruitment and business channels.
 Ms. Cao has served as the Company's Chief Operating Officer since March 2019 to monitor the Company's business operations as well as to assist in development of the strategic and business plan, and is responsible for its implementation.

 Ms. Cao joined the Company as a marketing officer in June 2011 and was promoted as marketing manager of the Company in July 2012.
 She was appointed as the Co-Director of Professional Year Programs of our Company in September 2013 and was primarily responsible for the marketing and the management of these programs.
 In April 2014, Ms. Cao was the executive assistant to the Principal of the Company and was then promoted in July 2015 as the Assisting Principal (External Engagement), followed by her promotion as the Vice President (External Engagement) of the Company in July 2017.
-Since May 2016 to March 2019, Ms. Cao served as the Chief Operating Officer of the alliance programs with PwC Australia and was responsible for the Company's use of services provided by PwC Australia under the Alliance Agreement.
+From May 2016 to March 2019, Ms. Cao served as the Chief Operating Officer at TOP in respect of the programs including corporate training and Student Career Development Program, and was responsible for the Company's use of services provided by PwC Australia under the Alliance Agreement.